google/tachometer/README.md

 more.

 - *Compare benchmarks*.
-Run any number of benchmarks in the same session, see you which ones were faster or slower, and by how much.
+Run any number of benchmarks in the same session, see which ones were faster or slower, and by how much.
 Compare different benchmarks, different browsers, and different implementations or configurations of the same benchmark.
 See [multiple benchmarks](#multiple-benchmarks).